BenchmarkXPRT/Public-AIXPRT-Resources/Installation readmes/AIXPRT TensorFlow Ubuntu Readme.md

     sudo apt install python3-pip
     sudo pip3 install opencv-python
     ```
-3. Install TensorFlow 1.14
+3. Install TensorFlow 1.14.

    * Note: Workloads are built and tested with TensorFlow 1.14 and do not support the latest TensorFlow 2.0 version.

-   * For instructions to install on Intel CPU and AMD CPU, follow [TensorFlow Website](https://www.tensorflow.org/install/)    NVIDIA GPU NVIDIA [TensorFlow GPU Website](https://www.tensorflow.org/install/gpu)
+   * For instructions on how to install on Intel CPUs and AMD CPUs, follow the instructions on the [TensorFlow website](https://www.tensorflow.org/install/).
+For NVIDIA GPUs, follow the instructions on the NVIDIA [TensorFlow GPU website](https://www.tensorflow.org/install/gpu)

    * To install TensorFlow with AMD ROCm support follow the instructions [AMD ROCM TensorFlow](https://rocm.github.io/dl.html)
    NOTE: on AMD-GPU, Ubuntu 18.04 has the support for latest drivers and is recommend to use Ubuntu 18.04.

-   * Below are some simple instruction to run the benchmark.
-However users are free to install any different type of TensorFlow according to the system they are running on.
+   * Below are some simple instructions for running the benchmark.
+However, users are free to install any different type of TensorFlow according to the system they are running on.

     ```